runwayml/model-sdk/docs/source/runway_yaml_file.md

     ignore:
         - my_dataset/*
         - secrets.txt
-# The build_steps array allows you to run shell commands during .
-Each build
+# The build_steps array allows you to run shell commands at build time.
+Each
-# step is translated to a Docker RUN command, and commands are run in the order
-# they appear in the array.
+# Each build step is executed in the order it appears in the array.
 build_steps:
-    # We recommend pinning to a version of the Runway Model SDK until the first
+    # We recommend pinning to a specific version of the Runway Model SDK until
-    # major release as breaking changes may be introduced to the SDK
+    # the first major release, as breaking changes may be introduced to the SDK
     - pip install runway-python==0.1.0
     - pip install -r requirements.txt
     # The if_gpu and if_cpu directives can be used to run build steps